Two-sided Assortment Optimization: Adaptivity Gaps and Approximation Algorithms: Adaptivity Gaps

 { Note that the previous two theorems ensure that the adaptivity gap between \onesidedstatic\ and \fullyadaptive\ lies between $2$ and $2e/(e-1)\approx 3.163$.
 Our next result establishes the precise gap. \begin{theorem} The adaptivity gap between \onesidedstatic\ and \fullyadaptive\ is $2e/(e-1)$. \end{theorem} The proof relies on constructing a non-trivial family of nearly tight instances that we present in Appendix~\ref{apx:os_fa_gap}. \begin{observation} Note that the adaptivity gap between both extremes, \fullystatic~and \fullyadaptive, is equal to 1 in the special case where every agent follows the independent demand choice model, which has been widely used in practice, e.g., in the airline industry~\citep{lee1993model,van2005future}.
 This means that, when the choice probability of the {agents} do not depend on the other offered alternatives, there is no advantage of one policy class relative to other.
 To gain some intuition, let us formally define, for any customer $i\in\C$, the probability that $i$ chooses $j$ when assortment $S\subseteq\S$ is offered as

 where the values $\phi_{i,j}\in[0,1]$ satisfy $\sum_{j=1}^m \phi_{i,j} \leq 1$.
 Analogously, we define the independent demand choice model of every supplier $j$ with probability values $\phi_{j,i}$ for any $i\in\C$.
 Intuitively, this observation follows since \fullystatic~corresponds to the problem of selecting the set of edges that maximizes the weight of the subgraph, where the weight is determined by the choice probabilities.
-Since the assortments are not restricted to any constraint, then the optimal solution of this problem is to select every edge.
+Since the assortments are not restricted by any constraint, then the optimal solution of this problem is to select every edge.
 On the other hand, for \fullyadaptive, note that displaying everything in each assortment is the optimal action in the DP formulation~\eqref{eq:dp_fullyadaptive}, see Appendix~\ref{sec:DP_fullyadaptive}.
-A key aspect in this observation is the unconstrained setting, one can easily construct an example where the gap is not 1 when we impose size constraints on the assortments. \end{observation}}
+A key aspect of this observation is that it holds only in the unconstrained setting; once cardinality constraints are imposed on the assortments, one can easily construct examples where the gap is not 1. \end{observation}}